 Over the years, various groups have tried to get the line reopened to passenger trains, without success.
-The promoter of the latest reopening scheme is the Campaign to Reopen the Ivanhoe Line, a.k.a.
-Campaign for the Reopening of the Ivanhoe Line (CRIL; leader Geoff Bushell), whose proposal includes stations at:
+The promoter of the current reopening scheme is the Campaign to Reopen the Ivanhoe line (CRIL).

 Proposed stations are Drakelow, Gresley, Moira, Ashby, Coalville, Bagworth & Ellistown, Meynell’s Gorse and Leicester South, a new station adjacent to the King Power Stadium and other sports stadia.
 We will also propose an integrated plan that interacts with bus services and makes use of park & ride facilities.
 Although we are primarily concerned with Burton to Leicester, once opened this line will have great potential which an ambitious operator could exploit.
 Although we are primarily concerned with Burton to Leicester, once opened this line will have great potential which an ambitious operator could exploit.

-A major and potentially insurmountable challenge lies at the Leicester end of the line, where the junction with the Midland Main Line faces south, towards Market Harborough, rather than north, towards Leicester.
-The north-facing junction has been removed and cannot be restored as the site is now occupied by commercial properties.
+A major challenge lies at the Leicester end of the line, where the junction with the Midland Main line faces south, towards Market Harborough, rather than north, towards Leicester.
+The north-facing junction has been removed and the land is now occupied by commercial properties.

 © OpenStreetMap contributors | OpenStreetMap copyright notice | View interactive map

 Source: Ivanhoe line Stage II, Scheme Re-Appraisal, Scott Wilson on behalf of Leicestershire County Council (pdf—2009).

 Amazon backs reopening rail line to passengers, by Helen Kreft, on DerbyshireLive website

 The future of the railway: Are we on track for a Beeching part 2? on The Telegraph website